ondrejsevcik/ondrejsevcik.com/app/blog/_content/simplicity-is-a-prerequisite-for-reliability.md

-import BlogPostLayout from "../../../components/blog-post-layout"

-export const meta = {
+---
-  title: "Simplicity Is a Prerequisite for Reliability",
+title: "Simplicity Is a Prerequisite for Reliability"
-  description:
-    "Humans are not good with complexity.
-We can't hold much information in our working memory which makes us more likely to fail when working with complex systems.",
+description: "Humans are not good with complexity.
+We can't hold much information in our working memory which makes us more likely to fail when working with complex systems."
-  date: "2023-05-18",
+date: "2023-05-18"
-  tags: ["dev"],
+tags: ["dev"]
-}
+---

 Humans are not good with complexity.